Skip to main content

 mlb_team_roster

-Retrieve an MLB team's roster with player positions and jersey numbers.
+Retrieve a major league baseball team's roster with player positions, jersey numbers, and status.
 Select roster type: active, 40-man, full-season, or depth chart.

 Instructions